yashbhosale789/CAPM-RAG/agents/README.md

     ![clone](images/clone.png)

-- Navigate to the .env file & update your GenAI Hub credentials.
 - Open the cloned repo & navigate to Agents.ipynb file in the Agents folder.
 - Click on Select Kernel, choose python environments & click on create Python environments.